Explore the best of the English countryside with inspirational walking routes through woods and historical gardens

-3. Buchan Country Park, Sussex
+3. Buchan Country Park, West Sussex

 Take a gentle stroll through Buchan Country Park, beneath the colourful canopy of old pines, alder trees and young oaks.
 Boasting 170 acres of beautiful countryside, and ample opportunity to spot wildlife, the park has won the Green Flag Award, recognising the UK's best green spaces, every year since 2010.

 The park has a network of paths so you can enjoy the changing leaves in all weather conditions, with access for pushchairs and wheelchairs around many of them.
 Download a Buchan Country Park trail guide.
 Nearby Ghyll Manor is a 17th-century country house that blends period features with modern comforts.
 If you’re a Boundless member, get exclusive discounts when you stay at Ghyll Manor this autumn.

 4. Batsford Arboretum, Cotswolds

 Batsford Arboretum puts on a particularly good show for autumn.
 Its magnificent collection of trees and plants includes many species of acers and Japanese maples, which are much-loved by visitors for their fiery autumn colour.
 Pines provide year-round evergreen as a backdrop, while mountain ash and whitebeam varieties are well known for their autumn berries and vibrant colour.

 Our Boundless Cotswold Cottages are set in an area of outstanding natural beauty and just a short drive away.